Limited Power of Attorney: What Can I Do For Free?

 Read the document in its entirety before signing it and make sure it is consistent with your general durable power of attorney.
 A limited POA is usually free, helpful, and something you would sign in addition to the general durable financial power of attorney you create your estate planning lawyer.

-If you wish to have our office help you with your estate planning documents, including preparation of your will, financial POA, healthcare POA, and possibly a trust if appropriate for your situation, please call or contact us through this website.
+If you wish to have our office help you with your estate planning documents, including preparation of your will, financial POA, healthcare POA, and possibly a trust if appropriate for your situation, please call or contact us by clicking here.